This page is part of the ONYX Battery Guide

-This post serves as a technical field guide to the 80V ONYX 45Ah battery used on the RCR platform.
+This post serves as a technical field guide to the ONYX 80V 45Ah battery used on the RCR platform.

 The 80V 45Ah pack marks ONYX’s transition to a higher-voltage design, combining a modern high-current BMS, upgraded connectors, improved thermal stability, and stronger long-term durability under sustained load.